alphanu1/gud-windows/README.md

 ## Next, in order

 `docs/BRINGUP.md` has the detail.
-The short version:

 1. Bind WinUSB — `GudProbeWinUsb.inf` or Zadig.
 The gadget declares a vendor-class interface with no Microsoft OS descriptors, so Windows leaves it with no function driver.
 2. `gudprobe` — enumerate, diff against the expected output.
-3. `gudprobe --testcard`, then `--bounce`. **At the end of this the whole wire is proved** and anything afterwards is IddCx.
+3. `gudprobe --testcard`, then `--modeline`, then `--bounce`. **At the end of this the whole wire is proved**, including an arbitrary modeline reaching the device, and anything afterwards is IddCx.
 Worth a day.
 4. Settle the structural question: will IddCx attach to a PDO it did not create, rather than the root-enumerated software device every sample uses?
 Microsoft names this exact case — a USB dongle with a monitor attached — but if it does